rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 ### Background Layer

-The background layer displays at a pixel if __ALL__ of the layers above are transpoarent.
+The initial concept was to provide a solid colour backdrop to the display if all layers above are transparent, i.e. have nothing to display.
+This was extended to include the limited texture checkerboards, and once the random number generator was included in the j1eforth design, the static generator.
+The starfield/snow generator from @sylefeb was included to provide a backdrop for the "Big Example", a simple asteroids type game.

 * Background with configurable designs
     * single { rrggbb } colour
     * alternative { rrggbb } colour for some designs
+        * selectable solid
+        * checkerboard
+            * in main and alternative colours
+        * fixed colour rainbow
-    * selectable solid, checkerboard, rainbow or rolling static
+        * black/grey/white rolling static
+        * starfield/snow
+            * with main colour stars/snow and alternative colour background
         * fader level

 #### Memory Map for the BACKGROUND Layer